brighamskarda/chess/README.md

 ## Future Development

-There is still a lot of work to do to make this library as great as possible.
-Currently there are two future releases planned.

-- v2.1 - UCI support to aid engine development
+While I plan to keep supporting this library for the foreseeable future, I will be moving on to other projects.

+If you are looking to make a contribution here are some things I would like to add:

+ - A UCI client framework for interacting with other chess engines.
-- v2.2 - Chess 960 support
+ - Chess 960 support
+ - Any great ideas you have

 ## Contributing